Portfolio Analysis- 7 Methods And Techniques For Product Position

 Graph Explanation

-Let’s say the SBU is in cell A with a development stage and average competitive position.
+Let’s say the SBU is in cell A with a development stage and an average competitive position.
 In such a situation a firm must use its opportunities and financial resources efficiently for further progress.

 Now, the SBU in cell B holds a weak competitive position but still forms a part of the growth stage.